 Summary

-Ilanot National Arboretum is a place that many do not know about its existence.
+Many people do not know about the existence of this place.
 And that is a pity.
-It is a lovely place for a walk that allows for seeing different kinds of trees.
+It is a lovely place for a walk that allows seeing different kinds of trees.
 The accessible trails make it suitable for baby strollers, and since there is no wildlife, you can also walk your dog.

-Note: if you love similar places, then check out the agrotourism and nature categories.
+Note: if you love similar places, check out agrotourism and nature.

 Stay Tuned!